brianr482/ng-modular-template/README.md

 I created a styles folder in the top of src and I applied 7-1 sass pattern into it.
 This make our project more scalable in terms of css styles.

 **Note**:
-I defined this in angular.json file.
+I defined this in the angular.json file.

 ## Easily main sass files referencing